 - 1 teaspoon vanilla extract

 - ½ cup strawberries, chopped into tiny pieces

-- Spray muffin tin with cooking spray or grease with coconut oil.
-Make sure you do this well or the muffins will stick.
+- Prep pan: Line muffin tin with paper or silicone liners and spray with non-stick spray.
+Make sure you spray the liners (paper or silicone) or the muffins will stick.

-- Remove from the oven, lets muffins sit for 5 minutes, then use a knife to go around the edge of each muffin and gently remove them from the tin and place on a flat surface to cool.
-I used a cooling rack but that put dents on the bottom of the muffins so maybe a paper towel would work best.
-The muffins are pretty fragile until they cool so remove them carefully
+- Let cool: Remove from the oven, let muffins sit for 5 minutes, then use a knife to go around the edge of each muffin and gently remove them from the tin and place on a flat surface to cool.

 - Serve: Once they cool, they’ll be firm and ready to eat!

 - Store: Place in a sealed container and store at room temperature or in the fridge for longer storage.

 - Protein powder: I personally like plant-based protein powders and collagen options, but you can use whatever you prefer!

 - Stevia baking blend: You can use 6-8 stevia packets instead or another sweetener of choice.